Rules For Public Behavior on Library Property

 3. Profanity or other abusive language toward other individuals or toward library staff.

 4. Possessing any weapon on library property except those in the possession of public safety forces.
-Weapons may include but are not limited to firearms, knives and other forms of dangerous ordnance.
+Weapons may include but are not limited to firearms and other forms of dangerous ordnance.

 5. Misusing library materials, furniture, or equipment.

 7. Verbal or physical harassment, disruptive or threatening behavior, or, intimidation.
 Harassment may include initiating unwanted conversations, impeding ingress to or egress from the building, etc.

 9. Using any tobacco products and electronic cigarettes while on library property.

 10. Possessing, selling, or using alcoholic beverages or illegal substances on library property.

 11. Eating or drinking beverages in uncovered containers in a library building, except for groups that are using meeting rooms and have properly requested the available kitchen facilities.